Table Of Contents

 Most AWS services are pay-as-you-go.
 Most AWS services also don’t require contracts, upfront payments, or cancellation fees, so you can get started right away and customize them according to your needs.

-You can scale capacity up or down as needed.
+You can also scale capacity up or down as needed.

 Several other factors determine the exact rate you pay, including the service you subscribe to, the AWS region and availability zone, your payment plan, the amount of capacity you require, and what management level you opt for (managed versus self-service, for example).